Sakunami Kokeshi dolls' expressions

 It is a craft that has spread over a fairly wide area, with at least one unique style existing in every prefecture in the Tohoku region

-we will take a closer look at "Sakunami Kokeshi," which developed around Sakunami Onsen in Sendai City, Miyagi Prefecture
+This time, we've taken a closer look at "Sakunami Kokeshi," a type of kokeshi doll that developed around Sakunami Onsen in Sendai City, Miyagi Prefecture

 What is a Kokeshi doll?